 Categories are controversial.
 Mormons consider themselves Christian, but most Christian groups do not.
 Messianic Jews, who believe Jesus was the messiah Jews await, consider themselves Jewish, but most Jews consider them Christian.

-here are only estimates of the number of Buddhists, who are difficult to count in part because immigrants and American converts practice so differently.
+In the U.S. there are only estimates of the number of Buddhists, who are difficult to count in part because immigrants and American converts practice so differently.
 Also, some people meditate or practice aspects of Buddhism but don’t consider themselves Buddhist, or they combine Buddhism with another faith, such as Judaism, resulting in people who call themselves “JewBus.”

 Beware of calling any faith the “fastest-growing” in any context without documentation, which can be impossible to procure.